 Dosa (Indian Crepe)

-Dosa is a crispy crepe made from fermented rice and urad daal (a type of split legume) which has been soaked and ground.
+Dosa is a crispy crepe made from fermented rice and urad daal (a type of split legume) that has been soaked and ground.
 It is a popular dish in Southern India and is served with a potato filling, sambar (a vegetable and daal soup), and an assortment of chutneys.
-You can find dosa and […]
+You can find dosa and idli […]

 Whole Moong Daal